Warm Greetings

 Day, Every Way

-• Selected by The New York Times as a notable cookbook of 2006
+• Selected by The New York Times as a notable cookbook

-• Now in its fourth printing!
+• Now in its eighth printing!

 Thank you for visiting my web site.
 I have much exciting news to share.